Packages and Modules

 Install Dependencies: Use

-to install all dependencies listed in thePipfile
+pipenv installto install all dependencies listed in thePipfile.pipenv install

-Example Pipfile
+Example Pipfile:

 [[source]]